hphelion/documentation/cloudos/manage.administration-dashboard.topology-designs.md

 Your topology designs become the recipes for automating the cloud.
 The designer allows you to design in a free-form layout where connection relationships implicitly define the service fulfillment lifecycle.

-HP Cloud OS is the provider for your designs.
-Available components are determined by the OpenStack version (for example Diablo, Grizzly) you select within HP Cloud OS.
+HP Helion Cloud OS is the provider for your designs.
+Available components are determined by the OpenStack version (for example Diablo, Grizzly) you select within HP Helion Cloud OS.
 As part of creating a design, you add nodes and connectors and set properties in the <b>Editor</b> tab.
 Use the <b>Validation</b> tab at any time to view details about design errors.

 After creating the design, you can optionally create one or more <b>Profiles</b> based on that design which allows you to override some